damianhakert/damianhakert.github.io/source/_posts/2014-05-06-gitlab-ci-5-dot-0-released.markdown

 ## Update process

-If you already use GitLab CI you need to follow our [Update guide]() for Coordinator and update all your Runners to version 5.
+If you already use GitLab CI you need to follow our [Update guide](https://gitlab.com/gitlab-org/gitlab-ci/blob/master/doc/update/4.3-to-5.0.md) for Coordinator and update all your Runners to version 5.
-You can find the Runner update guide.
+You can find the Runner update guide [here](https://gitlab.com/gitlab-org/gitlab-ci-runner/blob/master/doc/update-from-v4-to-v5.md).
 Also check the build scripts of your projects to make sure they are compatible with the new behavior.

 ## New setup

-You can setup new GitLab CI instance using [installation guide]()
+You can setup new GitLab CI instance using [installation guide](https://gitlab.com/gitlab-org/gitlab-ci/blob/master/doc/install/installation.md)

 ## Support